HackathonHackers/code-of-conduct/README.md

 * Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions

 However, if you have a post in one of the above categories feel free to message a [moderator](#moderators) to discuss it.
 We've have posts in the past that fell into the above no's, but could be constructive discussions with some reframing.
 Talking about hard problems is itself, hard.
-We think highly of our community members and want them to thrive in our community and at large.

 ## Incident Reporting